Xander Harris: Television

-Season three (1998-9) begins with Xander and his friends slaying demons since Buffy ran away to Los Angeles.
-Xander sees Angel and Buffy together and rushes to tell Giles of Angel's return in "Revelations".
-Xander along the others confront Buffy, angry that she concealed Angel's return.
+Season 3 (1998–1999) begins with Xander and his friends slaying demons since Buffy ran away to Los Angeles.
+Some time after Buffy's return, Xander sees Angel and Buffy together and rushes to tell Giles of Angel's return in "Revelations".
+Xander and the others confront Buffy, angry that she concealed Angel's return.
 While still angry, Xander tells Faith that Angel is alive.
 When Faith decides to slay Angel, Xander is eager to join her.
-When Cordelia catches Xander kissing Willow in "Lovers Walk", she dumps him, though they ultimately part as friends.
+When Cordelia catches Xander kissing Willow in "Lovers Walk", she dumps him.
+They ultimately part as friends, although only after an extended period of mutual antagonism.
 "The Zeppo" is a comedic episode focusing on Xander: the episode begins with Cordelia mocking him as a "loser", which upsets him.
 A solo adventure begins when the rest of the Scoobies insist he stay away from the dangerous fight with the Sisterhood of Jhe; he borrows his uncle's classic car, loses his virginity to mentally unstable rogue Slayer Faith (Eliza Dushku), and single-handedly stops a band of zombies from destroying Sunnydale High School.
 His calm handling of the incident significantly enhances his self-confidence and, when again mocked by Cordelia, is unperturbed.
-Xander takes Anya (Caulfield), formerly vengeance demon Anyanka, to his prom in "The Prom", and his military training proves useful in defeating the evil Mayor (Harry Groener) in season finale "Graduation Day".
+Xander takes Anya (Caulfield), formerly vengeance demon Anyanka, to his prom in "The Prom", and his retained military training proves useful in defeating the evil Mayor (Harry Groener) in season finale "Graduation Day".

-In season four (1999–2000), Xander's feelings of inferiority and isolation increase, as he has not enrolled in college with his friends.
+In season 4 (1999–2000), Xander's feelings of inferiority and isolation increase, as he has not enrolled in college with his friends.
 Outside the core group, Xander strengthens his relationship with Anya and the two eventually fall in love.
-In the season four climax "Primeval", Xander becomes the "heart" in the spell, which conjoins him with Buffy, Willow and Giles to defeat Adam (George Hertzberg), a part-demon, part-human, cyborg monster.
+In the season 4 climax "Primeval", Xander becomes the "Heart" in the spell, which conjoins him with Buffy, Willow and Giles to defeat Adam (George Hertzberg), a part-demon, part-human cyborg monster.
 Finale episode "Restless" delves into the characters' psyches through dream sequences; Xander's dream involves his erotic attraction to Buffy's mom (Kristine Sutherland), Willow and her girlfriend Tara (Amber Benson), his fear of his abusive father, and features a re-enactment of 1979 film Apocalypse Now.

-In season five (2000-1), Xander matures; he becomes a carpenter and construction worker, and moves into his own apartment with Anya.
+In season 5 (2000–2001), Xander matures.
+He becomes a carpenter and construction worker, and moves into his own apartment with Anya.
 He comes under the thrall of Dracula in premiere episode "Buffy vs. Dracula", becoming his Renfield.
 The episode "The Replacement" focuses on the two aspects of Xander: the emotionally sensible, driven man, and the comedic buffoon.
 Xander-centric episode "Triangle" sees him defend Willow and Anya equally from Anya's ex-boyfriend Olaf the Troll (Abraham Benrubi) when ordered to choose between them.
-In the season finale, he asks Anya to marry him; he uses a wrecking ball to assist Buffy in fighting the season's villain, hell-goddess Glory (Clare Kramer).
+In the season finale, he asks Anya to marry him, and in the final battle he uses a wrecking ball to assist Buffy in defeating the season's villain, hell-goddess Glory (Clare Kramer).